ErrorOnUsername/dead-pixel/README.md

 components of modern games actually work.

 > A quick note that building is only confirmed to work on macOS, as that's
-> the only computer I have.
-Hopefully Windows is coming soon!
+> the only computer I'm using to develop this.
+Hopefully Windows and Linux
+> is coming soon!

 ## Latest Screenshot
 <p align="center">